Gurlinkaur23/coin-flip-game/README.md

 Welcome to the Coin Flip Game!
 This web application offers a playful and interactive experience, allowing users to make guesses on the outcome of a virtual coin flip.
 The game showcases a simple yet engaging design, making it a fun way to test your luck.
 Give it a try and see if you can guess correctly!
 Here is a screenshot of my game: ![Coin Flip Game](./assets/img/coin-flip-ss.png)

+## Features:
+- Intuitive Interface: User-friendly design for a seamless gaming experience.
+- Randomized Coin Flips: Utilizes JavaScript to simulate random coin flips.
+- Interactive Buttons: Click on "Heads" or "Tails" to make your guess.
+- Animated Coin: Enjoy a visually appealing coin flip animation.
+- Result Display: Instant feedback on whether your guess was correct.

 ## HTML Structure
 The *head* of HTML file which includes some important links like:
 - **Fonts:** Nunito Sans font from Google Fonts.